9 Myths About Constipation You Should Knowby Mandy Patterson Patient Expert

 A lot of us deal with constipation — regardless of whether we have preexisting digestive health issues like irritable bowel syndrome or not.
 But when it comes to constipation and your bowel movements, how do you know what’s normal?
 Here, we bust the top myths about constipation to provide you with the facts.

 Myth: You must have a bowel movement every day or you’re constipated

 Fact: There is no strict definition for what constitutes a normal number of bowel movements.
-Each body has a unique schedule and regulates itself differently.
-Some people go twice a day, and others only go three times a week.
-An obvious change in your normal bowel habits is when constipation may be present.
+Everyone has a unique schedule for when they have a bowel movement.
+Some go twice a day, and other may only go three times a week.
+But if you notice an obvious change in your normal bowel habits, you might be experiencing constipation.

 Myth: If you can release some stool, you’re not really constipated

-Fact: You can still have a bowel movement when you’re constipated.
-However, your stool won’t look the same.
-Stool will often be much harder and look like pebbles.
-It can be painful to pass.
-You also may be able to excrete some normal stools but can’t fully empty.
+Fact: You may still be able to have a bowel movement when you’re constipated.
+However, your stool won’t look the same, according to the National Institutes of Health (NIH).
+Your stool will be harder and look similar to pebbles.
+It can also be very painful to pass stool, or you might find yourself straining to pass stool.